 Craig is a Major in the United States Army Reserve and is currently assigned as an International Law Officer at the 354th Civil Affairs Command.
 He is a veteran of Operation Enduring Freedom (Afghanistan).
 He lives in Howard County, Maryland with his wife, Sally.
 They have two children, Hannah (21) and Zachary (19).

-Lisa Bockelman, a seasoned professional with two decades experience in the nation’s capital, has joined the Wine & Spirits Wholesalers of America (WSWA) as executive assistant to Craig Wolf, President and CEO.
+Lisa Bockelman, a seasoned professional with two decades experience in the nation’s capital, has joined the Wine & Spirits Wholesalers of America (WSWA) as Senior Executive Assistant to Craig Wolf, President and CEO.

 In addition to supporting the chief executive, Bockelman will help manage a variety of ongoing association projects and strategic initiatives benefitting WSWA members.